LeCodeByJean/TechCart/README.md

    - Run the CLI as instructed above.
    - Select the option to view all products by entering `1` when prompted.

-   The CLI will display all products with details such as SKU, name, description, price, and stock quantity.
+   The CLI will display all products with details such as Stock Keeping Unit (SKU), name, description, price, and stock quantity.

 Using a Web Browser:
    - Open your web browser.